curtis-hartsell-tm/NetSleuthXplorer/README.md

 - `file_path = 'your_csv_file.csv'`

 You will also need to make sure your Client ID has `ThreatIntelligence.Read.All` permissions in order to perform the DNS lookups with MDTI.

-## Why use this?
-For threat hunting in netflow data, high Z-scores can be particularly useful for identifying unusual data transfer patterns that might warrant further investigation for potential security incidents.